 You can use a professional agent service to make sure your LLC’s legal resident agent or registered agent requirements are met.
-Resident agent services make sure you’ll receive all of your LLC’s important mail and legal documents (like Service of Process), while also ensuring that your personal information is secure and kept off the public record.
-A resident agent service will typically cost between $99-$299 per state per year.
+Resident agent services make sure you’ll receive all your LLC’s important mail and legal documents (like service of process), while also ensuring that your personal information is secure and kept off the public record.
+A resident agent service will typically cost between $99–$299 per state per year.

-If you choose to forgo a registered agent service, then you could be taking a lot of risks with your business in Massachusetts.
-Your information could be used for identity theft or cyber crimes and you could miss important official mail and legal documents like Service of Process and then it will be harder to defend yourself against lawsuits.
+If you choose to forgo a registered agent service, you could be taking a lot of risks with your business in Massachusetts.
+Your information could be used for identity theft or cybercrimes and you could miss important official mail and legal documents like service of process and then it will be harder to defend yourself against lawsuits.
 You could even lose your business from either a default judgment against your business or because the Secretary of the Commonwealth finds that you are not in compliance with the state’s resident agent laws.
-For these reasons, I always suggest that new LLCs use a registered agent or resident agent service.
+For these reasons, I always suggest that new LLCs use a registered agent, or resident agent, service.

-If you’d like to use a professional service to make your life easier and keep your personal information secure, click here to read my guide on the best Massachusetts registered agent service.
+If you’d like to use a professional service to make your life easier and keep your personal information secure, read my guide on the best Massachusetts registered agent service.

 4. Choose Your LLC Address